laravel/forge-docs/1.0/introduction.md

 ## What is Forge?

+Laravel Forge is a server management and application deployment service.
+Forge takes the pain and hassle out of deploying servers and can be used to launch your next website.
+Whether your app is built with a framework such as <a href="https://github.com/laravel/laravel">Laravel</a>, <a href="https://github.com/symfony/symfony">Symfony</a>, <a href="https://statamic.com/">Statamic</a>, <a href="https://github.com/WordPress/WordPress">WordPress</a> or is just a vanilla PHP application - Forge has you covered.

+We live and breath PHP at Forge, but Forge is also ready to handle other tech stacks too, such as NodeJS.

-Laravel Forge is a server management and site deployment service.
-After connecting to your preferred server provider, Forge will provision a new server, installing and configuring:
+After connecting to your preferred [server provider](http://localhost:8080/docs/1.0/servers/providers.html), Forge will be able to provision new servers for you in minutes.
+Every server set up with Forge will come pre-configured with:

 - Nginx
 - PHP